top of page

 • Physical locations (e.g., global headquarters only)

-Keep the scope manageable—start small and expand as needed.
+Keep the scope manageable—start small and expand as necessary.

 5. Clearly Define What is Out of Scope

-Excluding non-relevant areas helps avoid unnecessary audits and security controls.
-Examples of out-of-scope elements include:
+Exclude non-relevant areas to avoid unnecessary audits and security controls.
+Examples include:

 • Legacy systems pending decommissioning.